nathwill/chef-haproxy-ng/README.md

 ### haproxy_userlist

 Maps to a userlist block in haproxy configuration.
+Also not actually a proxy, as such.

 <table>
   <thead>